 How to use the “hosts” file?

-The hosts file is used to map hostnames (in other words domains) to IP addresses.
-With the hosts file you can change the IP address that you resolve a given domain name to.
+hosts file you can change the IP address that you resolve a given domain name to.
 This change only affects your own computer without affecting how the domain is resolved worldwide.

 This is particularly useful when you wish to see how a website will look like when hosted on a different server without making any DNS changes to your domain.

-The location of the hosts file, depending on the operating system that you are using, is:
+hosts file, depending on the operating system that you are using, is:

-• Windows -
+- Windows -

 SystemRoot > system32 > drivers > etc >